bitbroke/Gated-Meta-Learning-for-Sparse-Microbiome-Classification-code/README.md

 ## Overview

-A publication-ready **Model-Agnostic Meta-Learning (MAML)** pipeline for sparse microbiome classification with state-of-the-art architectures and rigorous evaluation methodology.
+A **Model-Agnostic Meta-Learning (MAML)** pipeline for sparse microbiome classification with state-of-the-art architectures and rigorous evaluation methodology.
 This notebook implements robust few-shot learning techniques to classify microbiome samples with minimal labeled data, addressing real-world challenges in metagenomics research.

 ## Key Features